Cyades/quiz-platform-fe/README.md

 This is the frontend component of the Quiz Platform application, built with React and TypeScript.

-## Features

-- Display a list of available tryouts
-- View detailed information about individual tryouts
-- Responsive design for various screen sizes
-- Integration with the backend REST API

 ## Prerequisites

 - Node.js (v14.0.0 or later)